patteg21/phase-2-project/README.md

 ## Info

 The project is comprised of three pages, "Home", "About", and "Mystery".
 The naming of these are largely irrelevant.
 Feel free to navigate and add items into the DB.
 This can be achieved by simply inputting information into the form.

+The project will only make a single get request, unless refreshed.